Rayhaan10/pimlabsRR/terraform.md

 - Tags

 #### Task 2:
 - Create an s3 bucket that is guaranteed to be globally unique.
-The
 - Create multiple S3 buckets using a single resource.
 This should be done with count and with a for loop.

 #### Task 3: